-Disability pension: If younger than age 20, the insured must be assessed with at least a 50% loss in normal earning capacity and have 26 weeks of contributions in the year before the onset of disability.
-If aged 20 or older, the insured must have 50 weeks of contributions in the last 3 years and contributions for at least 20% of the period between age 20 and the onset of disability.
+Disability pension: If younger than age 20, the insured must be assessed with at least a 50% loss in normal earning capacity and have 26 weeks of contributions in the year before the disability began.
+If aged 20 or older, the insured must have at least 50 weeks of contributions in the last 3 years and contributions for 20% of the period between age 20 and the date the disability began.